whoisdsmith/VAULTSIDIAN/Snippets/Embeds.md

 }
 ```

-## To Get Just 1 Embed Coloured, in This Example the "Lorum Ipsum test" Embed is Yellow:
+## To Get Just 1 Embed Coloured, in This Example the "Lorum Ipsum test" Embed is Yellow

 ```css
 .internal-embed:not([src*="#"]):not([src*="^"]) {